 Managing Your Online Reputation

 There is a multitude of ways to get alerts when your business or products are mentioned via social media or other web content.
 Given the ability of anyone to shout out their dissatisfaction as well as their positive experiences in ways that reach thousands of internet users, monitoring and managing your reputation makes sense for all businesses; large and small.
-With that in mind, we at Designworks thought it would be a good idea to do some research on various solutions, and we want to share what we found as well as some thoughts on the topic.
-Below is a result of that endeavor.
+With that in mind, we at DesignWorks thought it would be a good idea to do some research on various solutions, and share our results as well as some thoughts on the topic.

 Free tools are available, but they may not provide all the bells and whistles of paid solutions.
 But, they can provide some basics.
 We found that with a little time and effort to learn the tools and a commitment to build an effective process, some free tools may meet the needs of a lot of businesses.
 They especially may be good enough if you take to heart the following premise – offer an easy way for customers to provide input directly through your own website and monitor it for opportunities or problems as the foundation of your reputation management strategy.